site-59/oh-gee/readme.md

 ##Translation

 Please contribute to the translation of the Oh-Gee theme into your language.
-You can do this in a very easy way online, using the ([PO Editor progect page](http://poeditor.com/join/project?hash=b64a2953e38eaaef2d99334364035150)).
+You can do this in a very easy way online, using the [PO Editor progect page](http://poeditor.com/join/project?hash=b64a2953e38eaaef2d99334364035150).

 <pre><code>